-Parameters Limit Remarks 15 Hz Modulation 10 - 30% Inform maintenance if graphical average exceeds limits 135 Hz Modulation 10 - 30% Inform maintenance if graphical average exceeds limits Identification pulse spacing 740 microseconds Synchronized with burst.
+Parameters Limit Remarks 15 Hz Modulation 10-30% Inform maintenance if graphical average exceeds limits 135 Hz Modulation 10-30% Inform maintenance if graphical average exceeds limits Identification pulse spacing 740 microseconds Synchronized with burst.
 Reflections N/A No derogation of facility performance.
-MRG size 12 ± 1 pulse pair ARG size 6 ± 1 pulse pair ARG count 8 ± 0 burst b.
-To measure the amplitude of roughness and scalloping, or the combination, draw two lines on the recording which are tangential to and along each positive and negative peak of the course deviation.
-The number of degrees or microamperes between these lines will be the total magnitude of course deviations; one-half of this magnitude will be the plus and minus deviations
+MRG size $12 \pm 1$ pulse pair ARG size $6 \pm 1$ pulse pair ARG count $8 \pm 0$ burst a.
+Roughness, scalloping, and bends are displayed on the recorder charts as deviations of the crosspointer (course deviation indicator) recording trace.
+Roughness will show a series of ragged irregular deviations; scalloping as a series of smooth rhythmic deviations; and the frequency of each is such that it is not flyable and must be "averaged out" to obtain a course.